Ghostbusters: Afterlife: Casting

 The castings of Mckenna Grace as the young female protagonist, Finn Wolfhard as her brother, and Carrie Coon as their single mother were revealed in March 2019.
 Reitman described Grace as an avid fan of the series and a perfect fit for his concept of a teenage female Ghostbuster.
-Wolfhard, who had dressed as a Ghostbuster during the second season of Stranger Things, was unsure he would get the role, saying that "Jason Reitman is probably not even going to look at my tape" because of that.
+Wolfhard, who had dressed as a Ghostbuster while in character as Mike Wheeler during the second season of Stranger Things, was unsure he would get the role, saying that "Jason Reitman is probably not even going to look at my tape" because of that.
 Paul Rudd was cast in the film in June, later confirming his role of Mr. Grooberson, the children's new teacher who knows of the Ghostbusters' legacy.
 Rudd himself had worked with Harold Ramis in an uncredited role for his final film Year One.

 Newcomers Celeste O'Connor and Logan Kim were cast in July.
 Bill Murray, Dan Aykroyd, Ernie Hudson, Sigourney Weaver, and Annie Potts were confirmed to be reprising their roles from the first two Ghostbusters films.
 Rick Moranis, who also appeared in the first two Ghostbusters films, did not return to reprise his role in the film.